 Slow Shutter Cam

-iPhone photos I made with a slow shutter speed and the app Slow Shutter Cam
+8. Take sunset and sunrise photos with long exposures.
+I made this sunset picture with a long shutter speed and the app Slow Shutter Cam.

 9. Make a composition with a lot of sky if there are clouds.
 With a cloudless and monotonous sky, you make the foreground and the landscape more important.